-This article has been updated with the news that a judge has issued a habeas corpus order in Happy’s case.
+This article has been updated with the news that a judge has issued a habeas corpus order in Happy’s case, and information about the latest court hearing.

 The US-based Nonhuman Rights Project (NhRP) has filed a new petition in its battle to obtain personhood for elephants and other self-aware, autonomous nonhuman animals.